Djokovic to Sinner: Five men to watch at the Australian Open

 In total, Djokovic claimed seven titles to take his career haul to 98, including a record-equalling seventh ATP Tour Finals crown.

-But there is concern around a right wrist injury which saw him lose to Alex de Minaur at the United Cup in Perth last week.
+A right wrist injury troubled him during his defeat to Alex de Minaur at the United Cup in Perth, but he now says he is “pain-free”.

 Carlos Alcaraz